greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postgis-upgrade.html.md

 The `pivotal.3` minor release supports using the `CREATE EXTENSION` command and the `DROP EXTENSION` command to enable and remove PostGIS support in a database.
 See [Notes](#topic_hm5_3zk_jmb).

 1. Confirm you have a PostGIS 2.5.4 package `postgis-2.5.4+**pivotal.1**` or `postgis-2.5.4+**pivotal.2**` installed in a Greenplum Database system.
 See [Checking the PostGIS Version](#topic_yzz_l3h_kmb).
-2. Upgrade the PostGIS package in the Greenplum Database system using the `gppkg` option `-u`.
+2. Upgrade the PostGIS package in the Greenplum Database system using the `gppkg` option `install` with the new package name.
 The command updates the package to the `postgis-2.5.4+pivotal.3.build.1` package.

     ```
-    gppkg -u postgis-2.5.4+pivotal.3.build.1-gp7-rhel8-x86_64.gppkg
+    gppkg install postgis-2.5.4+pivotal.3.build.1-gp7-rhel8-x86_64.gppkg
     ```

-3. Run the `gppkg -q --all` command to verify the updated package version is installed in the Greenplum Database system.
+3. Run the `gppkg query` command to verify the updated package version is installed in the Greenplum Database system.
 4. For all databases with PostGIS enabled, upgrade PostGIS with the PostGIS 2.5.4 `postgis_manager.sh` script that is in the directory `$GPHOME/share/postgresql/contrib/postgis-2.5` to upgrade PostGIS in that database.
 This command upgrades PostGIS that is enabled in the database `mytest` in the Greenplum Database system.

     ```